Your board

 Appointed to board: 2022

 Stuart has over 20 years of business leadership experience across financial services.
-He brings a unique blend of technical and customer facing skills and experience which will support delivering value to our members and the modernisation of the Group.
-Stuart is driven by the purpose of serving members' interests both now and preparing the business, to continue to serve those interests in future.
+He brings a unique blend of technical and customer-facing skills and experience which will support delivering value to our members and the modernisation of the Group.
+Stuart is driven by the purpose of serving members’ interests now and preparing the business so we can serve those interests in future.
 He’s previously held senior executive roles at NatWest and HSBC and was CEO of Wealth and Personal Banking at HSBC UK.

-“I am fully focused on creating a strong franchise now and in the future by careful stewardship of the group.
-This will ensure that it matters more now and in the future to our members and customers.
+“I am fully focused on creating a strong franchise by careful stewardship of the group.
+This will ensure that it matters more to our members and customers.
 The Skipton Group is an incredible set of businesses.
 It’s well placed to address challenges such as access to your first home, financial education and quality impartial advice, as well as improving access to the housing market and energy efficiency in UK homes.
-We’ve made a start, but there’s so much more we can and should do to support people in these crucial areas.
-My job is to continue this work, to make our organisation even more relevant for both existing and new members as they consider their long-term financial needs and aspirations.”
+We’ve made a start, but there’s so much more we need to do to support people in these crucial areas.
+My job is to make our organisation even more relevant for both existing and new members as they consider their long-term financial needs and aspirations."

 Andrew Bottomley